samjones00/docs/docs/_documentation/CSharp-Client.md

 var response = client.Send<SecureResponse>(request);
 ```

-After a successful call to the `Auth` service the client is Authenticated and if **RememberMe** is set, the client will retain the Session Cookies added by the Server on subsequent requests which is what enables future requests from that client to be authenticated.
+After a successful call to the `Authenticate` service the client is Authenticated and if **RememberMe** is set, the client will retain the Session Cookies added by the Server on subsequent requests which is what enables future requests from that client to be authenticated.

 ### Upload and Download Progress on Async API's